nut-tree/website/docs/API/screen.md

 ### highlightDurationMs

-`screen.config.highlightDurationMs` configures the duration in milliseconds a highlight window is shown.
+`screen.config.highlightDurationMs` configures the millisecond duration a highlight window is shown.

 ### highlightOpacity